marcnormandin/chengs_task_2c_ca1_MuLaNA/README.md

 # MuLaNA -- Muzzio Lab Neuroscience Analysis

 This is a set of neuroscience analysis codes written mostly in MATLAB.
+Different projects use a common set of codes and this repository is that set.

 ## Getting Started